Skip to main content

 }

-• blocked (boolean) - Shows whether a detector was configured to block the request
+• blocked (boolean) - Indicates whether a detector blocked the request

 When true, your application should not proceed with the request.
-In some cases, AIDR may halt further detector processing for performance optimization when a blocking detection occurs.
+When a blocking detection occurs, AIDR may halt further detector processing for performance optimization.

-Combined with the detectors property (described below), this helps you understand why certain detectors may not have been executed.
-If execution is not blocked, all detectors in the specified policy are applied.
+Use the detectors property to determine why certain detectors did not run.
+If execution is not blocked, AIDR applies all detectors in the specified policy.

 Example blocked response